DCVLR: Data Curation for Vision Language Reasoning

 Reasoning models have become one of the most exciting areas of AI research.
 But most existing models are trained on data that is not publicly available, making it difficult to reproduce results and build on them.
 Furthermore, the modality of most frontier reasoning models remains language-only.

-But with your help, that is about to change!
-DCVLR, to be hosted at NeurIPS 2025, is the first open-data, open-models, open-source competition for data curation in vision-language reasoning.
+DCVLR, hosted at NeurIPS 2025, is the first open-data, open-models, open-source competition for data curation in vision-language reasoning.
+The initial prize competition ran from June to October 2025, and we continue to accept submissions to advance the science of data curation.

-Your challenge?
-Curate 1K or 10K high-quality instruction-tuning examples using any strategyβ€”synthetic generation, smart filtering, or novel approaches.
-We handle the training and evaluation.
+The challenge: Curate up to 10K high-quality instruction-tuning examples using any strategyβ€”synthetic generation, smart filtering, or novel approaches.
+We handle the training and evaluation, and add your results to the leaderboard.

 🌟